Skip to content

-The industry is busy selling companies a fortune in fencing for a cliff edge you can rope off yourself in one sentence.
-A guardrail is just a short instruction you paste into your own AI so it flags its guesses instead of slipping them in alongside the facts.
+A guardrail is just a short instruction you paste into your own AI so it flags its guesses.
+Without one, those guesses slip in alongside the facts.
+The industry sells companies a fortune in fencing for a cliff edge you can rope off yourself.
 Below are seven, each one built from a real failure I caught and screenshotted.

 None of these makes the model perfect.
 Nothing does, and someone always has to check the checkers.
 What they do is make it tell you when it's on thin ice, which is most of what you actually need.